Proganochelys: Synapomorphies and autapomorphies

-Proganochelys possess a few chelonian synapomorphies including: a bony shell containing fused ribs, neural bones with fused thoracic segments, and a carapace and plastron that enclose the pelvic and shoulder girdle.
-Proganochelys was also known for its autapomorphy features which included a tail club and a tubercle on the basioccipital.
+Proganochelys possesses several chelonian synapomorphies including: a bony shell containing fused ribs, neural bones with fused thoracic segments, and a carapace and plastron that enclose the pelvic and shoulder girdle.
+Proganochelys was also known for its autapomorphies, which included a tail club and a tubercle on the basioccipital.
 The tail of Proganochelys was noticeably long and is hypothesized to have been used as a club for protection against predators.
-Although evolution of the shell has been clearly defined, the mechanisms behind the movement of the neck has been a subject of debate for Proganochelys.
-It has been hypothesized that Proganochelys were able to retract their necks by tucking in their skull under the front of their shell when needed.
+Although evolution of the shell has been clearly defined, the mechanisms behind the movement of the neck have been a subject of debate for Proganochelys.
+It has been hypothesized that Proganochelys were able to retract their necks by tucking in their skull under the front of their shell when needed, perhaps in a similar fashion to some modern side-necked turtles.

 Shell

 The broadened ribs on Proganochelys show "metaplastic ossification of the dermis".
 The enlarged ribs suggest that the endochondral rib ossifications were joined by a second ossification instead of having expanded ribs.
 The 220-million-year-old stem-turtle Odontochelys only has a partially formed shell.
-Odontochelys is believed to only possess the underside element of a shell known as a plastron.
+Odontochelys is believed to only possess a plastron.
 The 5-million-year difference that distinguish Odontochelys from Proganochelys tell us that the evolution of the shell occurred relatively quickly in time.
-Proganochelys possess both a carapace, the upper formation of the shell, and the plastron, the lower.
-The shell is believed to be used for protection an enhanced feature for survival.
+Proganochelys possessed both a carapace, and a plastron.
+The shell is believed to have been used for protection against predators.
 Proganochelys fits well into the order as a turtle, as the shell of Proganochelys is in agreement with the evolution of other stem-turtles.

 Skull

 The dermal roofing elements of Proganochelys include a large nasal, a fully roofed skull, a flat squamosal, and an absent pineal foramen.
 Palatal characteristics include paired vomers, and a dorsal process containing premaxilla.
 An open interpterygoid vacuity along with a prominent elongated quadrate are notable basicranial elements.
-Overall, Pragonchelys is characterized by having few chelonian features and having a relatively generalized amniote skull.
-The skull of Proganochelys Quenstedti from Trossingen, West Germany, retains a number of well-known amniote features not found in any other turtle.
+Overall, Proganochelys is characterized by having relatively few chelonian features and having a relatively generalized amniote skull.
+The skull of Proganochelys quenstedtii from Trossingen, West Germany, retains a number of well-known amniote features not found in any other turtle.
 For instance, the lacrimal bone, supratemporal bone, and lacrimal duct are notable structures that are kept.
 Furthermore, some traits that are present in modern turtles are not present in Proganochelys and therefore must have come after the evolution of the shell.
 For instance, jaw differentiation, the fusion of the vomer, and the loss of the lacrimal are clear examples of traits that evolved after the evolution of the shell in Proganochelys.